shoui520/shoui520.github.io/docs/resources.md

 - **[※ - ProtonVPN](https://protonvpn.com/)** - High quality Japanese VPN servers.
 Works on all Japanese streaming sites.
 Privacy friendly.
 - [Mullvad](https://mullvad.net/en/) - You can trust this the most if you care a lot about privacy.
-- [NordVPN](https://nordvpn.com/nordvpn-site/) - confirmed to work on Japanese streaming services.
+- [NordVPN](https://nordvpn.com/nordvpn-site/) - confirmed to work on Japanese streaming services, cheapest VPN.

 #### Premium Cracks/Cheats/Accounts